-- 2. A member is taken to have resigned if: - a. the member's annual subscription is more than 12 months in arrears; or - b. where no annual subscription is payable: - i. the Secretary has made a written request to the member to confirm that he or she wishes to remain a member; and - ii. the member has not, within 3 months (or 6 months for a Life Member) after receiving that request, confirmed in writing that he or she wishes to remain a member.
+- 2. A member is taken to have resigned if: - a. the member's annual subscription is more than 12 months in arrears; or - b. where no annual subscription is payable:

+- the Secretary or other natural person as nominated by the Committee has made a written request to the member to confirm that he or she wishes to remain a member; and - ii. the member has not, within 3 months (or 6 months for a Life Member) after receiving that request, confirmed in writing that he or she wishes to remain a member.